IBM/planninganalyticsapi/source/index.html.md

 # Login tokens

-The Planning Analytics Workspace UI API accepts `x-csrf-token` and `ba-sso-authenticity` fields in the request header.
+The Planning Analytics Workspace API accepts the `x-csrf-token`field in the request header.
 After you send the login POST request, you will receive a response that contains an `x-csrf-token`.
-You can use the `x-csrf-token` in the header of future requests.
+You can use the `x-csrf-token` in the header of future non-GET type requests that are sent via AJAX.